Kaamnaa: Plot

 Manav moves into a new house and becomes the Chief Executive Officer (CEO) of Holkar Industries to get revenge on Vaibhav for ruining Mr. Holkar and Ayesha's lives after Niharika's dismay.
-Manav finds out about Prateek and Parth from Malti aunty and tells him how they lost Prateek and Parth during an auto accident.
+Manav finds out about Prateek and Parth from Malti aunty and tells him how they lost Prateek and Parth during a car accident.
 Manav is shocked to hear Sakshi went through so much.
 After a lot of convincing Sakshi moves in with Manav and Yatharth.
 All goes well until someone announces Sakshi as Manav's wife.
-Yatharth and Ayesha's plan on bringing them closer but all in vain.
+Yatharth and Ayesha's plans on bringing them closer but all in vain.
 Manav and Sakshi find out about this, and they decide to part ways.
 Sakshi realizes she has feelings for Manav, but she doesn't say anything.
 Yatharth's mental health decreases drastically and stops attending school and breaks his friendship with Ayesha.
 Manav panics when he can't find a balance between work and his personal life and realizes how desperately he needs Sakshi.

 Akanksha does whatever it takes to get Yatharth with her but fails desperately.
 Manav and Sakshi become friends after he warns her about her future groom, after having an awkward meeting with him.
 Things take a drastic turn when Yatharth has a bike accident and Vaibhav takes advantage and burns all of the files against him.
 At this point, Manav feels helpless, but a priest brings his hopes high after informing him that Niharika is alive.
 Manav and Mr. Holkar discovers that Vaibhav has hidden Niharika for seven years at an abandoned place for safekeeping.
 The day has come for Vaibhav and Akanksha's wedding where strange things occur, but this doesn't stop Akanksha from marrying Vaibhav.
-Everyone finally sees Niharika alive, and this was all part of Manav's plan.
+Everyone finally sees that Niharika is alive, and this was all part of Manav's plan.
 Vaibhav, having no choice, expels Akanksha from the house and office.
 Vaibhav is jailed and Akanksha visits him.
 At last, Vaibhav tells Akanksha his evil deeds to obtain her, but in reality, she is worthless.
 Despite everyone's warnings, Akanksha continues to interfere in Manav and Yatharth's lives as she has nowhere else to go.
-Manav and Sakshi realize their love for each other and get engaged.
-Akanksha, gets into a road car accident which Manav is blamed for and is arrested after Vaibhav informs the police about him trying to murder her.
+Manav and Sakshi realize their love for each other and gets engaged.
+Akanksha deliberately gets into a road car accident which Manav is blamed for and is arrested after Vaibhav informs the police about him trying to murder her.
+Akanksha gets Manav out of jail by giving a statement in his favor to gain entry into his life again.
 Vaibhav tries to strangle Niharika to death but she catches him doing so immediately.
 After Niharika explains to him about his obsession towards money and has left him with nothing, Vaibhav reforms himself and leaves to repent for his sins.
 Akanksha realizes her mistakes and leaves the house.
 Manav marries Sakshi.